mtelvers/stmichaels/_posts/2024-12-24-christmas.md

 **St Michael and All Angels -- a Parish under the Patronage of Our Lady of Walsingham**

-**COLLECT:** Eternal God, who made this most holy night to shine with the brightness of your one true light: bring us, who have known the revelation of that light on earth, to see the radiance of your heavenly glory; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
+# COLLECT

+Eternal God, who made this most holy night to shine with the brightness of your one true light: bring us, who have known the revelation of that light on earth, to see the radiance of your heavenly glory; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 Amen.

 # FIRST READING (Isaiah 9: 2-7)